bahmoudd/arch-install-guide/README.md

 options root=UUID="[root partition UUID]" rw
 ```

-**❓: - Did you follow the above steps EXACTLY?
+> **Did you follow the above steps EXACTLY?
 Any mistakes made can and will cause your Arch system to fail its boot sequence.**

 </details>